anileates/inventory-tracker-v2/client/README.md

 # inventory-tracker

-> A Inventory tracking app with vue and node
+> An Inventory tracking app with vue and node

 ## Build Setup